honeynet/droidbot/README.md

 ## New!

-:fire: We recently integrated ChatGPT into DroidBot to support automating any app with a simple text prompt.
-[Take a look!](https://github.com/GAIR-team/DroidBot-GPT)
+:fire: Check out our recent work on integrated LLM with DroidBot to support intelligent task automation on smartphones!
+[AutoDroid](https://github.com/MobileLLM/AutoDroid)

 ## About
 DroidBot is a lightweight test input generator for Android.